Do the violent protests in northern Iraq signal a 'Kurdish Spring'? | DW | 11.12.2020

 Protesters set fire to political party offices and government buildings in the northern Iraqi city of Sulaymaniyah

 Since early December, locals in this part of the autonomous northern region of Iraqi Kurdistan have been holding anti-government protests.
-These began because local authorities have not paid the full salaries of public sector employees since April.
+These began because local authorities have not paid public sector employees' full salaries since April.
 The protests are ongoing, despite a ban on demonstrations.

 Over the past week, they have become more violent.
 Demonstrators, who accuse local politicians of corruption, embezzlement and nepotism, set fire to the headquarters of various political parties — they didn't seem to care which.

-Iraqi president, Barham Salih, who works in Baghdad but is originally from Sulaymaniyah, expressed his concern about the developments as did the United Nations Assistance Mission for Iraq, and representatives of the French and British governments.
+Iraq's president, Barham Salih, who works in Baghdad but is originally from Sulaymaniyah, expressed his concern about the developments as did the United Nations Assistance Mission for Iraq and representatives of the French and British governments.

 Reasons for the non-payment of salaries are complex and part of long-running political problems.
 Iraq earns almost all of its national revenue from oil sales.
 The Iraqi Kurdish authorities, headquartered in the regional capital of Irbil, are supposed to put funds from oil sales in their region back into the national coffers.
 In return, the federal government in Baghdad should then give the Kurds their share of the national budget, from which they can pay salaries.